 Never carry or lift your tablet by its screen.
 When you move the tablet, you should always bear most of the weight with the machine's base.
 Handling the device by the screen can cause the hinge(s) to break or can damage the connection between the tablet and screen.

 The proper way to turn off your computer is to use the “Shut Down” button in the Start Menu.
 This method is known as a “graceful shutdown”.
-The Start Menu is accessed by clicking the Windows orb at the bottom left of the screen.
-Turning off your computer by removing the battery or holding the power button (known as a hard shutdown) can damage the hard drive and the operating system.
+The Start Menu is accessed by clicking the Windows logo at the bottom left of the screen.
+Turning off your computer by removing the battery or holding the power button (known as a hard shutdown) can damage the the operating system.

 A lint-free cloth or a paper towel is the best way to clean your laptop’s screen.
 When a more thorough cleaning is required, a rubbing alcohol solution will do the job.
 Using Windex (or other ammonia-based cleaners) is not recommended because the ammonia may yellow the screen over time.